Peterfvn/Senior_Project/README.md

 81-88 lever presentation
 afterwards lever visible for 1000ms

+# The following information is outdated
+#### This file was used in the beginning of this project to keep track of some ideas.
+#### If you would like to keep reading about some things I did or considered, keep reading

+## Possible Solutions to Explore
 Possible solutions to the problem with individuality in rats shown by my population_avg data
 1. Normalization/Standardize between rats
 2. Rat-Specific Identifier as a feature